adityathebe/brick-game-neuroevolution/README.md

 ### Objective

-To avoid the falling walls
+To avoid the falling walls.

+As the score builds up, the velocity of the falling wall increases and the gap between the two walls decreases.

 ### Neural Network Structure